neuro-inc/neuro-cli/neuro-cli/docs/config.md

 neuro config get-clusters [OPTIONS]
 ```

-List available clusters.
+List available clusters/org pairs.

-This command re-fetches cluster list and then
+This command re-fetches cluster list and
-displays it.
+then displays each
+cluster with available orgs.

 #### Options